Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/mitigation.en.md

   from getting stunned to the knockback is just under 15 seconds, we reserve both healer 120s mitigations for this because they last 20s each and have the largest margin of error.
+- The default plan below has five party mitigations for *Hallowed Wings*, which is overkill and leaves a weak spot at *Memory's End* and *Morn Afah* #1.
+  Consider moving one tank's 90s party mitigation (especially if they are WAR/PLD) forward to cover *Memory's End* → *Morn Afah* #1 instead of *Darklit Dragonsong* → *Hallowed Wings*.

 <table>
   <tr>